-• Mount Hood is The highest mountain the fourth highest in the Cascade Range
+• Mount Hood is the fourth highest mountain in the Cascade Range

 • Climbing and skiing are most popular from May to Mid-July

-The highest mountain in Oregon and the fourth highest in the Cascade Range, Mount Hood is located about 50 miles (80 km) east of the Portland metropolitan area.
-The mountain serves as a major contributor of water, scenic, and recreational resources sustaining the agricultural and tourist sectors of the surrounding communities.
+Mount Hood is the highest mountain in Oregon and the fourth highest in the Cascade Range.
+It is located about 50 miles (80 km) east of the Portland metropolitan area.
+The mountain contributes a major supply of water, scenic, and recreational resources, sustaining the agricultural and tourist sectors of the surrounding communities.

-The height estimates of Mount Hood fluctuated throughout its history, and the actual changes in elevation due to mild seismic activity are not the only reason for that.
+Mount Hood's height estimates have fluctuated throughout its history, and actual changes in elevation due to mild seismic activity are not the only reason for that.

-In the past, the height estimates varied considerably – from 10,000 feet (3,000 m) estimated by early explorers, to 19,400 feet (5,900 m) estimated by a Mr. Belden, who claimed to have climbed the mountain.
+In the past, the height estimates varied considerably—from 10,000 feet (3,000 m) estimated by early explorers to 19,400 feet (5,900 m) estimated by Mr. Belden, who claimed to have climbed the mountain.
 At some point, Mt Hood was even considered the highest peak in North America.

 Modern technology allowed to mitigate the range of estimates and to reduce the list of possible heights to three - 11,240 feet (3,426 m), 11,239 feet (3,426 m), and 11,249 feet (3,429 m).

 Mt Hood's peak is covered by 12 named glaciers and permanent snowfields with the total area of around 5 square miles (13.5 square km).
-Summer meltdown of glaciers and seasonal snow packs provides irrigation to the Hood River Valley well-known for its fruit orchards.
+The summer meltdown of glaciers and seasonal snowpacks provides irrigation to the Hood River Valley well-known for its fruit orchards.

 Mount Hood Name

 The Multnomah tribe called the mountain Wy'east.
-One of the legends tells about Wy’east and Pahto, the two sons of the Great Spirit, who engaged in a severe battle for the affections of the beautiful Loowit.
-The enraged Great Spirit turned all three into mountains -- Pahto into Mount Adams, Loowit into Mount St. Helens, and Wy’east into Mount Hood.
+One legend tells about Wy’east and Pahto, the two sons of the Great Spirit, who engaged in a severe battle for the affections of the beautiful Loowit.
+The enraged Great Spirit turned all three into mountains—Pahto into Mount Adams, Loowit into Mount St. Helens, and Wy’east into Mount Hood.

 The present-day name dates to 1792, when Lt.
 William Broughton, a member of Captain George Vancouver’s expedition, named the mountain after the British Admiral Lord Samuel Hood.